Our Lawyers Ensure Quality

 James A. Bach

-James Bach received his undergraduate degree from Dartmouth College and his law degree from Hastings College of the Law.
+James Bach received his undergraduate degree from Dartmouth College and his law degree from University of California, San Francisco.
 He has been working with immigration cases for several decades, and has lectured extensively and written articles and books on immigration law.

 He is a Member of the American Immigration Lawyers Association (AILA) and currently is the moderator of its Legal Ethics forum.
 Mr. Bach was one of the first lawyers certified by the State Bar of California Board of Legal Specialization as a Certified Specialist in Immigration and Nationality Law (less than 8% of California immigration attorneys are Board Certified by the State Bar).
 Mr. Bach has been given the highest rating by Martindale-Hubbell for ability and ethics for over a decade, and is included in the current Martindale-Hubbell Bar Register of Preeminent Lawyers.
 He has been selected to Super Lawyers 2015-2022, and has an Avvo rating of 10.